Christopher-Bradshaw/learning/CUDA/README.md

 # GPU programming with CUDA

+Note that none of the cuda tools come with useful man pages, but they have great `--help` pages.

 ## Basic terminology

 Computation is either done on the `host` (the CPU) or a `device` (a CUDA enabled GPU).